-With iSpring Presenter, you can add one or more audio/video narrations to your PowerPoint presentation.
-There are two options available:
+With iSpring Suite, you can add one or more audio/video narration to your PowerPoint presentation.
+Two options are available:

-- Import one or more audio/video narrations that will play over several slides.
+- Import one or more audio/video narration that will play over several slides.

-The first step on the road to successful audio/video recording is making sure your microphone/webcam is properly connected to your PC.
-Once you’ve checked it, we’re ready to go.
+The first step toward a successful audio recording is making sure your microphone is properly connected to your PC. after you check this, you’re ready to start.

-- Open your PowerPoint presentation that you wish to enhance with a narration.
-On the PowerPoint toolbar, click the iSpring Presenter tab.
+2. Open the PowerPoint presentation that you want to enhance with narration.
+On the PowerPoint toolbar, click the iSpring Suite tab.

 On the open Record panel, choose the slide that you want to synchronize with the narration.

-The Narration Recorder in iSpring Presenter contains the built-in slide notes, where you can paste the script of your voiceover.
-It’s also possible to record the audio for one slide only.
-To do that, select the Process current slide only checkbox.
+The Narration Recorder in iSpring Suite contains built-in slide notes where you can paste the script of your voice-over.
+It’s also possible to record the audio for a single slide.
+To do that, check the Process this slide only box

 Now click the Start Record button.
 While you’re recording your voice, the presentation will be playing, which means you can synchronize your narration with slides and animations on the fly.
-Whenever there’s an effect on your slide, the Start Record button will be replaced with the Next Slide/Next Animation/Skip Transition buttons that you can click in the appropriate moments.
+Whenever there’s an effect on your slide, the Start Record button will be replaced with the Next Slide/Next Animation/Skip Transition buttons, which you can click at the appropriate moments.

-- Before starting to record a video narration, we recommend you read these tips on creating captivating video presentations.
-The article explains what knowledge and skills are needed to make an effective video presentation that will really engage an audience.
+Before recording a video narration, we recommend you read this article about how to create presenter-style training videos.
+It explains in detail how to make an effective video presentation that will truly engage your audience.

 To synchronize it with your animation and transition effects, click the Next Slide/Next Animation/Skip Transition buttons that will replace the Start Record button every time there’s an effect in your presentation.